ivanf-nz/homelab/README.md

 ## 📡 Network Upgrades

-Originally I started with a basic consumer router, but the Wi-Fi coverage was poor.
-Interference in my flat caused devices to drop off or DNS queries to stall.
+Originally, I tried to set my ISP-provided modem to access point mode, but it didn’t support it.
+So I bought the cheapest standalone router I could find, but the Wi-Fi signal struggled with interference in my flat, and speeds dropped below 10 Mbps for both upload and download.
+I ended up upgrading to something stronger.

 Upgrades:

 - Switched to a **TP-Link AX1500 Wi-Fi 6 router**, now running in **access point mode** (routing is done by pfSense)
-- Added a **TP-Link Omada 5-port managed switch**, giving me:
+- Added a **TP-Link Omada 5-port managed switch**, giving me VLAN support in the future
-  - VLAN support
-  - Port tagging and trunking
-  - Easier debugging with per-port stats

 ---